donatshaher/Lifetime-Value/README.md

 It is attached without a data source because this is prototype to actual client work that later went into production

+This project was a collaboration between me and Raduu Stojan.

 There are 2 files: